Top 10 Things to Do in Beloit, Wisconsin in July

 7. Enjoy Dining Al Fresco at One of Beloit’s Many Outdoor Patios

 Outdoor dining is one of the best parts of summer!
-Enjoy a gourmet brunch at Velvet Buffalo Cafe, a stuffed burger at Lucy’s #7 Burger Bar, or homemade wood-fired pizzas at Double B Farm & Country Cafe, just to name a few.
+Enjoy modern Italian at Velvet Buffalo, a stuffed burger at Lucy’s #7 Burger Bar, or homemade wood-fired pizzas at Double B Farm & Country Cafe, just to name a few.
 Click here for a full list and more information.

 8. Enjoy an Outdoor Music Festival July 20